 Larger trunk opening — convenient for loading large items.

-Foldable seats — the ability to transport even long items.
+Foldable seats — the possibility of transporting even long items.

 More elegant appearance than a regular hatchback.